University authorities

 Piotr Maszczyk, PhD

-Deputy Dean of Graduate Studies at SGH Warsaw School of Economics, and Head of the Macroeconomics and Public Economics Unit.
-A graduate of SGH, he received a doctoral degree in 2007 based on his dissertation entitled „The privatisation process in Central and Eastern Europe: A contribution to theory” [Proces prywatyzacji w Europie Środkowo-Wschodniej.
+Deputy Dean of Graduate Studies at SGH Warsaw School of Economics, and Head of the Macroeconomics and Public Economics Unit of the II Collegium of World Economy.
+A graduate of the Warsaw School of Economics, he received a doctoral degree in 2007 based on his dissertation entitled „The privatisation process in Central and Eastern Europe: A contribution to theory” [Proces prywatyzacji w Europie Środkowo-Wschodniej.
 Przyczynek do teorii].
-Author and coauthor of nearly fifty articles and academic studies as well as numerous expert opinions.
-His research focuses on economic theory, institutional economics, comparative economics of economic systems, differentiation of models/variations of capitalism, public sector economics, managerial economics and systemic transformation in Central and Eastern Europe.
+An author and co-author of nearly sixty articles and academic studies as well as numerous expert opinions commissioned by both private companies and public sector entities.
+His research focuses on economic theory, institutional economics, comparative economics of economic systems, with particular emphasis on comparisons of contemporary models of capitalism and public sector economics.
+He has won numerous awards and honours, both from the authorities of his alma mater and from students.
+Honoured with an award from the Minister of Education and Science in 2021 for significant achievements in scientific activities.
+A committed advocate for economic sciences, he regularly shares his insights as a commentator on radio and television.

 Piotr Maszczyk